Zayante band-winged grasshopper: Background and description

-The Zayante band-winged grasshopper is in the Order Orthoptera and Family Acrididae.
-It is known to be located only in Santa Cruz County, California within the Zayante sandhills, chiefly within a Maritime Coast Range Ponderosa Pine forest.
-The area has little vegetation and is primarily made up of sand and soil sediments.
+It is known to be located only in Santa Cruz County, California within the Zayante sandhills, an area with little vegetation, primarily made up of sand and soil sediments.

 The male grasshoppers range from 13.7 to 17.2 millimeters in length, and females a little larger from 19.7 to 21.6 millimeters.
-(Donald J. Barry.
-2000).
 They have forewings that are tan to gray with darker bands, pale yellow hind wings, with one faint thin band that is visible when they are in flight; its eyes are also banded.
-Its lower legs (tibiae) are blue and gray (Donald J. Barry 2000).
+Its lower legs (tibiae) are blue and gray.
 They have good flying skills, being known to fly distances of three to seven feet.
 They produce a buzzing sound while flying in order to avoid predators.
-The Zyante band-winged grasshoppers are similar in appearance to many of the other species of grasshoppers; the only difference is that they are found specifically in a distinct range of habit in the sandhills.
+The Zayante band-winged grasshoppers are similar in appearance to many of the other species of grasshoppers; the only difference is that they are found specifically in a distinct range of habit in the sandhills.
 The grasshoppers have a flight season that lasts from late May to October, their peak activities being around July and August.
-(Donald J. Barry.
-2000).

 Habitat

 A shallow sea once covered California's Central Valley and when the Santa Cruz Mountains formed, sand from the ocean floor was uplifted and created the sandhills ecosystem.
 The Zayante sandhills habitat supports plants and animals that are found nowhere else.
 It is one of the rarest ecosystems of California, and one of the rarest of the United States.

-The Zayante sandhills ecosystem is not only home to the endangered Zayante band-winged grasshopper, but also to other unique species, many of which are on the endangered species list, including the Mount Hermon June beetle, Santa Cruz wallflower, Ben Lomond buckwheat, Bonny Doon manzanita, Ben Lomond spineflower, and the Santa Cruz kangaroo rat (Donald J. Barry 2000).
+The Zayante sandhills ecosystem is not only home to the endangered Zayante band-winged grasshopper, but also to other unique species, many of which are on the endangered species list, including the Mount Hermon June beetle, Santa Cruz wallflower, Ben Lomond buckwheat, Bonny Doon Silver Leaf manzanita, Ben Lomond spineflower, and the Santa Cruz kangaroo rat.

-Threats and Management Plans
+Threats and management plans

 The Zayante band-winged grasshopper (Trimertropis infantilis) has been listed as an endangered species.
 The main threat to the species is habitat loss.
 The introduction of non-native plant species of plants has also impacted the grasshopper populations.
-Over-collection and pesticides have been identified as potential threats (Donald J. Barry 2000).
+Over-collection and pesticides have been identified as potential threats.